The Action Gap

 Closing that gap is practical:

-Translate each big goal into a handful of observable behaviours on a rota.
+Translate each big goal into a handful of observable behaviours.

-Fix one broken process your frontline constantly complain about, with them in the room.
+Fix one broken process your team constantly complains about, with them in the room.

 And there is a second reason this matters more than ever.

-People are not retreating from connection; they are retreating from synthetic connection.
-After years of algorithmically optimised content and AI-generated everything, many can no longer tell whether they are dealing with a person or a machine , and that ambiguity is exhausting.
-For the first time in decades, the scarcest, most valuable thing a brand can offer is a real person who knows what they are doing and genuinely wants to help
+People are retreating from synthetic connection.
+After years of algorithmically optimised content and AI-generated everything, many can no longer tell whether they are dealing with a person or a machine, and that ambiguity is exhausting.
+For the first time in decades, the scarcest, most valuable thing a brand can offer is a person who knows what they are doing.

-The frontline worker is not the weakest link in the customer experience.
 In a world saturated with synthetic everything, a knowledgeable, present human being is the competitive advantage.
 Your competitors are automating the customer experience.
-That is your competitive advantage.
+That is your opportunity.